code42/code42cli/docs/commands/departingemployee.md

 ### bulk generate-template

-Generate the necessary csv template needed for bulk adding users.
+Generate the necessary csv template needed for bulk actions.
 Arguments:
 * `cmd`: The type of command the template with be used for.
 Available choices= [add, remove].

 Usage: